 Graduate Funding Opportunities

 Florida State University Office of Financial Aid

 Like most FSU disciplines, the Art History major also requires an equipment fee of all undergraduate majors and graduate students, to support maintenance and upgrades of technology in labs, seminar rooms, library, and gallery.
 The Art History fee is $80 per semester.

-Generous fellowships and grants are available through the Art History Department and the Graduate School at FSU.
+Generous awards and grants are available through the Art History Department and the Graduate School at FSU.

 All applicants to the Master’s program are automatically considered for research assistantships with full tuition waivers, on the basis of past record and future potential as professional art historians.
 Each recipient works ten hours per week for the department, either assisting a professor or working in the Art History Media Center, the department office, or the Museum of Fine Arts.

-All doctoral students are supported with fellowships and full tuition waivers for a minimum of three years.
-Doctoral fellows work 10 hours per week for the department as teaching assistants.
+Doctoral applicants are automatically considered for teaching assistantships with full tuition waivers for a minimum of three years.
 Applicants may also be nominated by the department for prestigious University fellowships offered each year to a select number of incoming graduate students with outstanding scholastic records.
 Please note that although our final application deadline is April 1, PhD applications must be received by January 1 to be eligible for University fellowships.

-The following department fellowships are available for advanced doctoral students.
+The following department awards are available to all doctoral students.
 Application information and forms are on the department Blackboard site.
 Contact the Director of Graduate Studies for more information.
 The FSU Graduate School also offers advanced doctoral fellowships to support dissertation research.

 - Conference Travel Grants